+Leakage Monitoring

-- In either case, monitoring shall include annual checks of a sample of non-metered systems to ensure that they are still operating (other evidence of continuing operation, such as on-going rental/lease payments could be a substitute). - If the devices installed replace existing devices, the number and "power" of the replaced devices shall be recorded and monitored.
+If the energy efficiency technology is equipment transferred from another activity, leakage calculation is required.
+Recording the "power" of the device installed using nameplate data or bench tests of a sample of the units installed and metering a sample of the units installed for their operating hours using run time meters.
+In either case, monitoring shall include annual checks of a sample of non-metered systems to ensure that they are still operating (other evidence of continuing operation, such as on-going rental/lease payments could be a substitute).
+If the devices installed replace existing devices, the number and "power" of the replaced devices shall be recorded and monitored.

+໌ ດ

-Type III.
-D. Methane recovery [CP/2002/7/Ad3 ApxB] [Version 05: 25 February 2005]
+AMS-III.
+D. Methane recovery [CP/2002/7/Ad3 ApxB] [Version 06: 30 September 2005]

-- Fig. This project category comprises methane recovery from coalmines, agro-industries, landfills, wastewater treatment facilities and other sources.
-Measures shall both reduce anthropogenic emissions by sources and directly emit less than 15,000 t-CO2 equivalent annually. - ⇒ CO2 emissions from combustion of non-biogenic methane shall be accounted for in the project activity.
+This project category comprises methane recovery from coalmines, agro-industries, landfills, wastewater treatment facilities and other sources.
+Measures shall both reduce anthropogenic emissions by sources and directly emit less than 15,000 t-CO2 equivalent annually.

+\Rightarrow CO2 emissions from combustion of non-biogenic methane shall be accounted for in the project activity.